carlossfb/Zabbix_6.4/Hosts/Linux/README.md

 ### Tested versions
-This case uses Zabbix Agent 5.4 source and has been tested with Linux by Zabbix Agent 6.4 (active/passive):
+This case uses Zabbix Server 6.4, and has been tested with Linux by Zabbix Agent 6.4 (active/passive):

 - Debian Stretch (9)
 - Debian Buster (10)